Skip to content

 Phil Hesketh

-Specialist Mediator
+Specialist Mediator in contentious probate disputes

-I specialise in disputes about:
+I specialise in contentious probate matters, including:

 "Professional, down to earth, friendly, flexible, client focussed, practical, “reads the room well”, excellent grasp of the issues.
 I have instructed Phil several times before and have found him to be an excellent mediator for all of the reasons described above.
 Would always want him as first choice going forward."

-Partner - Girlings Solicitors
+Shantala Carr, Partner Girlings Solicitors

 ONLINE MEDIATION